Clinton County's coronavirus cases are growing at the fastest rate in the state

 Clinton County's doubling rate also could be influenced by the deployment of additional testing in the area, Alexander said.

-Only about 0.56% of Clinton County's population have been evaluated for coronavirus, according to state Department of Health data from April 27 and U.S. Census Bureau data.
+About 0.56% of Clinton County's population has been evaluated for coronavirus, according to state Department of Health data from April 27 and U.S. Census Bureau data.

 Another possible reason for Clinton County's steeper growth rate could simply be that the virus hit the area later than the rest of the state, he said.
 Disease trends over time will reveal more information.